mohdarfan7/Gearless-Robotic-Arm/README.md

 ---

 ## 📁 Project Structure

-/CAD_Models -> SolidWorks design files
-/FEA_Results -> ANSYS simulations and results
-/Data_Analysis -> Python scripts and visualizations
-/Documentation -> Technical documentation
-/Images -> Visual project assets
+The project is organized into the following directories:
+/CAD_Models - SolidWorks design files for the robotic arm /FEA_Results - ANSYS simulation results and analysis /Data_Analysis - Python scripts for analyzing test data /Documentation - Additional technical details and documentation /Images - Visual documentation of the project

 ---